dllrazvi/UBB-Computer-Science-Projects/README.md

 # UBB-Computer-Science-Projects

 Welcome to my collection of computer science projects developed during my studies at UBB.
-Each subject listed below contains code and projects that I have completed over the first four semesters of my program.
+Each subject listed below contains code and projects that I have completed over the last three years of my program.

 ## Semester 1
 - 🔢 [Algebra](https://github.com/dllrazvi/Algebra.git)